BACK

 - Repeat Lease Violation Notice: 7 days to quit.
 This notice gives no opportunity to “cure” the violation and applies if the tenant commits a repeat lease violation within six months of the initial breach (NMSA § 47-8-33(B)).

 - Unconditional Notice to Quit: 3 days to quit (downloadable here).
-This notice gives no opportunity to “cure” the violation and applies if the tenant does any of the following on or within 300 feet of the premises, as per NMSA § 47-8-33:
+This notice gives no opportunity to “cure” the violation and applies if the tenant commits any acts described in NMSA § 47-8-33 on or within 300 feet of the premises.

 For all evictions, the landlord may recover actual damages and reasonable attorney’s fees.